AlessioCoser/doom-reactive-state/readme.md

 3. Super-Easy reactive concepts (signal, effect, derive)
 4. No magic, you create components that are simple HTMLElements
 5. Just a few lines of code
-6. Only a single HTMLElement wrapper to enable reactivity on Element properties
+6. Only a single HTMLElement wrapper to enable a **fine-grained reactivity** on Element properties
 7. HtmlElement wrappers to easily use the standard html elements as reactive components

 ## Examples